David Gordon (Australian politician): State politics

+politics, as the Liberal Union candidate for the vacancy in the Legislative Council in the representation of the Midland District, caused by the sudden death of Sir John Duncan and was elected to the South Australian Legislative Council in November 1913.

 Gordon was appointed Minister for Education and Repatriation by Premier Archibald Peake in July 1917 but resigned the next month, in protest at the Commonwealth Liberal Party's coalition with the Nationalist Party of Australia, and rejected further offers of ministerial posts from Peake.